yuk1i/os-next-docs/docs/laben/lab2.md

 clean:
 	rm main main.o print.o
 ```

+!!! warning

+    In Makefile, indentation must be done with tabs, not spaces; otherwise, it will not execute properly.

 Finally, we only need to execute the `make` command to complete the entire compilation process: